netfirms/sabaideal/komplex_architecture.md

 ## Conclusion

-The Komplex module provides a comprehensive solution for creating a multi-vendor marketplace on top of SpreeCommerce.
+The Komplex module provides a comprehensive solution for creating a multi-merchant marketplace on top of SpreeCommerce.
 By leveraging Spree's existing e-commerce capabilities and extending them with marketplace features, Komplex enables businesses to quickly launch and scale their marketplace platforms.

 The modular design allows for easy customization and extension, making it suitable for a wide range of marketplace types, from property and restaurant listings to service marketplaces and beyond.